 The period of time between the incident and a post-accident drug test should be minimal, especially when testing for alcohol.
 In general, alcohol testing should occur less than 2 hours and no more than 8 hours after the accident.
 Drug testing should occur within 32 hours.

-Another case in which a business would conduct a return-to-duty test is when an employee is returning from a leave of absence due to injury or illness.
+Another case in which a business would conduct a return-to-duty test is when an employee returns from a leave of absence due to injury or illness.
 This condition of reinstatement would be described in the company’s drug-free workplace policy and can go a long way towards discouraging drug use among employees in any setting.